BonsaiDen/JavaScript-Garden/doc/functions.md

 declaration - creates the variable `foo` before the actual execution of the code starts, `foo` is already defined when the script gets executed.

-Since assignments only happens at runtime, the value of `Foo` will default to [undefined](#undefined) before the corresponding code is executed.
+Since assignments only happens at runtime, the value of `foo` will default to [undefined](#undefined) before the corresponding code is executed.

 ### Named function expression